Secure your seat today and take heart at ZERO TO THREE's Virtual Annual Conference 2021. Registration closes this Friday, October 22.Register Now

 ZERO TO THREE's Emerging Leadership Awards

-Recognizing emerging Infant and Early Childhood Mental Health leaders
+Recognizing emerging Infant and Early Childhood Mental Health (IECMH) Leaders

 In this resource

-ZERO TO THREE focuses on the healthy development of young children, nurturing consistent relationships and promoting the social and emotional well-being of infants, young children, and their families.
-We hope to honor and support emerging leaders who are demonstrating significant contributions to the IECMH field.
+ZERO TO THREE is committed to the healthy development of young children, nurturing consistent relationships and promoting the social and emotional well-being of infants, young children, and their families.
+We celebrate and support emerging leaders who are demonstrating significant contributions to the IECMH field.

-The IECMH Emerging Leadership Awards are open to any early- to mid- career professionals who have made significant contributions to the field of IECMH.
+The IECMH Emerging Leadership Awards are open to any early- to mid-career professionals who have made significant contributions to the field of IECMH.
 Nominees must be involved in IECMH work no less than 5 years and no more than 15 years.
 Preference will be given to candidates demonstrating visionary, cutting-edge work to transform practices, policies, or systems at the community, state, or national level.
+We welcome nominations and self-nominations of early to mid-career professionals in any of the three categories.

 Three awards will be given out in the following areas:

-Improving the way IECMH supports and services to infants, young children and their families are delivered to better support health and relationships.
+Improving the way IECMH supports and services to infants, young children and their families are delivered to better promote equity in mental health and foster healthy relationships.
 Potential examples include developing or bringing to scale approaches or interventions, adapting or expanding access to IECMH services to meet the needs of historically underserved populations, or formulating best practice guidance.
-Practice may encompass an array of work including developmentally-appropriate approaches to prevention, assessment, diagnosis, and treatment.
+Practice may encompass an array of work including developmentally appropriate approaches to prevention, assessment, diagnosis, and treatment.

 Making IECMH services more inclusive, equitable, accessible, better financed, or higher quality by influencing policy and creating systems-level change.
-Potential examples include integrating IECMH services into a community or statewide program, implementing a universal developmental screening process, revising Medicaid rules to improve financing of IECMH interventions, or advocating for legislation to create or fund IECMH programs.
+Potential examples include integrating IECMH services into a community or statewide program, implementing a universal developmental screening process, revising financing rules to improve availability of IECMH interventions, or advocating for legislation to create or fund IECMH programs.

-Generating important empirical evidence and/or translational research focused on key IECMH issues, practices, and populations.
-Such studies should appear in peer reviewed journals and may demonstrate the efficacy of IECMH practices and interventions, explore the nature of mental health disorders in infancy/early childhood, examine cross cultural issues, or produce important knowledge of IECMH-related biological processes.
+Generating important empirical evidence and/or translational research focused on IECMH issues, practices, and populations.
+Examples may include research that demonstrates such key evidence as the efficacy and effectiveness of IECMH practices and interventions; the nature of mental health disorders in infancy/early childhood; risk and protective factors that promote development; diversity, equity and inclusion issues in IECMH; or important knowledge of IECMH-related biological processes.
+Nominated IECMH research work would represent studies using quantitative and/or qualitative design and ideally would include studies published in peer reviewed journals.

 - The nominee’s resume or vita